SahaidakYurii/software-architecture-lab1-microservices-basics/README.md

 python3 ./python/<script>.py -h
 ```
 to get parameters.
 Every script
-except `logging-service.py` can run without arguments on default ports.
+except `logging-service.py` and `messages-service.py` can run without arguments on default ports.
 Also `logging-service.py` will not show output
 if hazelcast nodes are not running.

 ### Kafka: